 Many participants have a poor understanding of how Internet advertising works, do not understand the use of first-party cookies, let alone third-party cookies, did not realize that behavioral advertising already takes place, believe that their actions online are completely anonymous unless they are logged into a website, and believe that there are legal protections that prohibit companies from sharing information they collect online.
 We found that participants have substantial confusion about the results of the actions they take within their browsers, do not understand the technology they work with now, and clear cookies as much out of a notion of hygiene as for privacy.

-Should we be requiring users to understand the technicalities of online privacy to use our social or social networking features?
-That sounds absurd, but without designing privacy controls in from the start, we are essentially requiring users to do so.
+We should not require users to understand the technicalities of online privacy.
+Without designing privacy controls from the start, we require users to do so.
 Calling users dumb for being unaware of technical knowledge can only last so long before it becomes a backlash.
-The tolerance for privacy violation (or perceived violation- a usability and design issue) in online user experience is declining, or as the Washington Post puts it- privacy is having its day.